guilbert-alize/cv.alize.io/content/posts/starter-pack/index.en.md

 🎬 Just like that, my figurine “came to life”, she is stepping out of its box.

 {{< video src="video_ai.mp4" >}}

+---

+✨ This little project showed me how easy and powerful it is to mix creativity and technology today.
+From an idea, to a character, to a moving scene.
+With just a few simple steps!

+Feel free to try your own: what would *your* starter pack look like?